 The famous Languedoc region of southern France is one that is defined by water: by its proximity to the Mediterranean and the important trade link of the Canal du Midi which runs through its heart.
 For this reason, there is no better way to explore its stunning landscape than on a barge cruise.
 France may be known for its cuisine, but it is the distinctive flavours of its various regions which make exploring the country so fascinating for foodies; nowhere is this more true than in the Languedoc.
-Thanks to its unique geography (a shoreline protected by sandbanks and lagoons) it is seafood, and particularly oyster fishing, which have become central to the local cuisine here.
+Thanks to its unique geography (a shoreline protected by sandbanks and lagoons) it is seafood, and particularly oyster farming, which have become central to the local cuisine here.

 A Taste of the Languedoc - Oysters on the Côte d'Azur

 Take a stroll down the sandy shores of the Etang du Thau, the largest lagoon in the Languedoc, and you won’t fail to notice the wooden boxes which protrude out of the water for miles.
 These are the Etang du Thau’s famous oyster farms in which the young shellfish are reared in special beds, tended to by fishermen who have been breeding the shellfish in the same way for generations.
 In fact, local history suggests that mussels and oyster farming dates back to the Ancient Greeks in the region.